The PureSpelt plant

 PureSpelt cultivation in Switzerland

 Helvetian's oldest preserved spelt corns date back to the time of the lakeside stilt-house dwellers.
 However, the undemanding and robust PureSpelt thrives just as well on barren soils and in harsh wet climates up to a height of 1400 metres above sea level as it does in lakeside sites.
 While during the last century in the preferred grain growing areas, wheat became established, producers in areas with a harsher climate remained true to the PureSpelt.
-Today the traditional area of cultivation of PureSpelt extends primarily across the cantons Berne, Lucerne and Aargau, followed by Basel Country, Thurgau, Solothurn, Jura and Zurich.
+Today the traditional area of cultivation of PureSpelt extends primarily across the cantons Berne, Lucerne and Aargau, followed by Basel Country, Thurgau, Solothurn, Jura, Zurich, Fribourg, Vaud and Grisons.
 In these regions, mixed farms with animals and agriculture dominate.
 Here the PureSpelt contributes to income security as well as to an enrichment of the cultivated landscape.

 Cultivation recommendations for PureSpelt